 Seven reasons we love Windsor

 A Royal home and fortress for over 900 years, Windsor Castle is the largest occupied castle in the world.
-It remains a working palace today, the Queen’s favourite royal residence.
-There’s always a chance to catch a glimpse of the monarch as she spends most weekends there.
-The Queen takes up official residence for a month over Easter and a week in June, when she attends the Royal Ascot race meeting.
-She also makes regular appearances at Royal Windsor Horse Show, sometimes showing her own horses there.
-It was cancelled during the covid lockdowns which was the first time the 94-year-old monarch has missed the show since its launch in 1943.
+It remains a working palace today and is a favourite royal residence.
+There’s always a chance to catch a glimpse of the monarch as he spends time there.
+The Royal family often take up official residence for a month over Easter and a week in June, when attending the Royal Ascot race meeting.
+They also make regular appearances at Royal Windsor Horse Show, sometimes showing their own horses there.

 2. Windsor is perhaps the most exclusive wedding venue in the world

 Numerous royals have tied the knot in Windsor.
 In modern times, of course Megan and Harry got married here.
 Other royal weddings include Princess Eugenie and Jack Brooksbank, Prince Edward and Sophie Rhys Jones – and Prince Charles and Camilla Parker-Bowles had their wedding blessed in St George’s Chapel.
 Could you get hitched here?
 Some of the people who can marry here include knights, residents of Windsor Castle and residents of the College of St George.
 Of course members of the Royal Family too.
 You’re guaranteed a big crowd and eye-popping architecture.
 St George’s Chapel at Windsor Castle is built in high-medieval Gothic style.
 It was originally founded in the 14th century by King Edward III and extensively enlarged in the late 15th century.
 The stunning West Window, said to be the third largest in England, contains seventy-five lights of which sixty-five pre-date 1509.

 3. Windsor is so easy to get to.
 By car, train, bicycle or even river boat or helicopter!